Single Sign-On Overview

 Auth0 interfaces directly with an SSO organization’s identity provider through one of many available SSO interfaces (e.g., SAML 2, Active Directory, ADFS, etc.), then Claravine connects to Auth0 through OAuth 2 Code Flow.

-See the diagram below for an example of service provider initiated login using SAML.
+The diagram below illustrates an example of service provider-initiated login using SAML.

 Frequently Asked Questions